 Bolt action rifles are a type of firearm that uses a bolt to chamber and fire rounds.
 The bolt is a metal rod that is located in the center of the firearm and is operated by a handle on the side of the gun.
 The handle is used to cock the bolt and to release the spent cartridge after firing.

 Bolt action rifles are typically fed from a magazine that is located in the stock of the gun.
-The magazine is gravity fed and the rounds are pushed into the chamber by a spring.
-The magazine can be removed from the gun for cleaning or reloading.
+Rifles with bolt action typically have a magazine housed in the stock of the gun.
+The magazine, filled with rounds, is fed into the chamber by gravity, and a spring pushes the rounds up into the chamber.
+The magazine can also be taken out of the gun for reloading or cleaning.

 Why should I keep my Ruger M77 clean?